cybertraining-dsc/fa20-523-314/project/project.md

 | XGBoost                      | ok       | 2947.85  | 6196.89  | 2020-11-30 08:15:48 |       | 756da8d039ed | collab | Linux | #1 SMP Thu Jul 23 08:00:38 PDT 2020 |
 | Light GBM                    | ok       |  800.339 | 1564.25  | 2020-11-30 09:04:56 |       | 756da8d039ed | collab | Linux | #1 SMP Thu Jul 23 08:00:38 PDT 2020 |

 For the baseline model, the RMSE values were high and R2 scores was small compared to all other regression models.
 The hyperparameter tuned linear regression model scores are better compared to basline model.
 But other three models outweigh both linear models.
 XGBoost has the lowest RMSE and highest R2 score of all other models.
 But the time taken for execution is too long.
 Therefore, XGBoost is computationally expensive which lead us to ignore its scores.
 Gradient boosting and Ligh GBM have similar scores and hence the time taken for execution has to be considered as the deciding factor here.
 Gradient boosting completed 135 fits in 249.175 seconds whereas LightGBM took around 1564.25 seconds for executing 1250 fits.
 Since per fit execution time for Light GBM is too small, we consider Light GBM as the best model for predicting daily power usage of a residence with similar background conditions.

 ## 7. Conclusion

 As importance of electricity is increasing, the need to know how or where the power usage increase should also be understood.
 The model helps to predict the power usage when a set of parameters like weather conditions, weekdays, type of days etc are provided.
 Since the output is power consumption in kWh, we selected regression for modelling and prediction.
 After analysing the results, we concluded that the performance of Light GBM model is better and faster compared to all other models that we experimented.

+## 8. Acknowledments

+The author would like to express special thanks to Dr. Geoffrey Fox, Dr. Gregor Von Laszewski and all the associate instructors of Big Data Applications course(FA20-BL-ENGR-E534-11530) offered by Indiana University, Bloomington for the guidance and support throughout the project.

 ## 8. References